notofonts/noto-sans-nushu/README.md

 To add another layer of complexity, the dialect used in one village can be slightly different in their pronunciation to the one used nearby, which influences the characters used in Nüshu.

 ![Transmission](https://github.com/LisaHuang2017/noto-sans-nushu/blob/master/images-presentation/07-transmission.jpg)
-*reading and singing session with Hu Meiyue 胡美月 in center left, courtesy of Nüshu script Museum*
+*Reading and singing session with Hu Meiyue 胡美月 in center left, courtesy of Nüshu script Museum*

 ![Village hall](https://github.com/LisaHuang2017/noto-sans-nushu/blob/master/images-presentation/07-village-hall.jpg)
-*group learning session in a village hall, courtesy of Nüshu script Museum*
+*Group learning session in a village hall, courtesy of Nüshu script Museum*

 These two factors make the standardization of the script very complex and can’t be brought to the same accuracy as Latin script for example.
 It wouldn’t be quite respectful towards the script’s nature to force it into a static system, but very recently local women who are still teaching Nüshu are very much aware of the importance of keeping their knowledge aligned in the entire Jiangyong area, to keep their culture alive, as united as possible both in their history and in their population.